pingcap/docs/production-offline-deployment-using-tiup.md

     /dev/nvme0n1p1 on /data1 type ext4 (rw,noatime,nodelalloc,data=ordered)
     ```

-## Step 5: Edit the initialization configuration file `topology.yaml`
+## Step 4: Edit the initialization configuration file `topology.yaml`

 You need to manually create and edit the cluster initialization configuration file.
-For the full configuration template, refer to [Github TiUP Project](https://github.com/pingcap-incubator/tiup-cluster/blob/master/examples/topology.example.yaml).
+For the full configuration template, refer to the [TiUP configuration parameter template](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml).

 Create a YAML configuration file on the Control Machine, such as `topology.yaml`: